Arnold: A multi-task, multi-embodiment muscle transformer policy: Introduction

-Dexterous and adaptive motor control in humans and other animals serves as a central inspiration for robotics and artificial intelligence.
-While most robotics research has traditionally focused on motor-actuated systems~\citep{tassa2018deepmind,makoviychuk2021isaac}, muscle-like control is gaining momentum, supported by emerging hardware platforms~\citep{jacobsen1986design,kumar2013fast,yasa2023overview,shaw2023leap,allegro,christoph2025orca}.
-These muscle-based systems offer numerous advantages, including flexible weight distribution, efficient energy storage in tendons, and valuable opportunities for cross-pollination with computational neuroscience~\citep{zhang2019robotic,hansen2022temporal,wochner2023learning,sandbrink2023contrasting,vargas2024taskdriven,chiappa2024acquiring,perez2025deep}.
-In parallel, biomechanics simulators have also flourished~\citep{delp2007opensim,seth2011opensim,geijtenbeek2019scone,caggiano2022myosuite}, enabling in-silico experiments.
-Training musculoskeletal control policies presents unique challenges due to the large number of sensory inputs and actuators, as well as nonlinear muscle dynamics.
-These technical complications have motivated advances in reinforcement learning (RL), exploration, curriculum learning (CL) and imitation learning (IL)~\citep{schumacher2022dep,la2021ostrichrl,song2021deep,berg2023sar,chiappa2023latent,caggiano2023myochallenge,feng2023musclevae,wochner2023learning,he2024dynsyn,chiappa2024acquiring,schumacher2025natural,simos2025reinforcement}.
-By combining these techniques, previous works have succeeded in controlling biologically realistic models of the human body to reach strong performance for complex tasks such as object manipulation and locomotion~\citep{caggiano2023myochallenge,caggiano2024myochallenge,caggiano2024myochallengea}.
-Unfortunately, these results are limited to one specific problem at a time, and different body parts or tasks require learning new policies from scratch.
-This approach complicates drawing systems-level conclusions about motor control in humans~\cite{schmidt2018motor}, because specialist policies can reproduce a limited repertoire of motor skills.
+Developing musculoskeletal control policies poses unique challenges due to the large number of sensory inputs and actuators~\citep{wolpert2011principles,vargas2024taskdriven}, their over-actuated nature~\citep{bernstein1967coordination}, as well as nonlinear muscle dynamics~\citep{hill1938heat,delp2007opensim,caggiano2022myosuite}.
+These technical complications have motivated advances in reinforcement learning (RL), exploration, curriculum learning (CL) and imitation learning (IL)~\citep{schumacher2022dep,la2021ostrichrl,song2021deep,berg2023sar,chiappa2023latent,caggiano2023myochallenge,feng2023musclevae,wochner2023learning,he2024dynsyn,chiappa2024acquiring,schumacher2025natural,simos2026reinforcement}.
+By combining these techniques, previous works have succeeded in controlling biologically realistic models of the human body to reach strong performance for complex tasks such as object manipulation and locomotion~\citep{caggiano2023myochallenge,caggiano2024myochallenge,caggiano2024myochallengea, wang2026myochallenge}.
+Unfortunately, these results are limited to one specific problem at a time, and different embodiments or tasks require learning new policies.
+This approach complicates drawing systems-level conclusions about motor control~\citep{bernstein1967coordination,schmidt2018motor}, not least because specialist policies reproduce only a limited repertoire of motor skills.